harvestingmoon/nanodeepseek/README.md

 - CustomMTPTrainer (as implemented in huggingface)

+- Muon Optimizer (fork from the original muon optimizer and implemented it )

-## Things I want to further implement:
+### Things I want to further implement:
 - GRPO (r1)
 - FP8 Mixed Precision Training